Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

             print('None')
 ```

 There are 16 columns of LEDs on the dot matrix screen and each column is controlled with a hexadecimal value, that is **"10001000"**.
-The status of LEDs corresponding to this value, from top to bottom, is "on off off off on off off off".
+The status of LEDs corresponding to this value, from top to bottom, is "**on off off off on off off off**".

 <img class="common_img" style="width:60%" src="../_static/media/chapter_10/section_12/image22.png" alt="loading" />